Affiliate Manual and Resources

 Grantmaking schedules/cycles should be publicly promoted and included in the Affiliate Community Engagement and Marketing plan.
 MCF would be delighted to share your granting opportunities in our newsletter, Infinity.

 Affiliates have access to MCF’s online grantmaking platform through Foundant’s Grant Lifecycle Manager.
-To access the service, contact the LCF Program Associate at least three months before the grant cycle is to open.
+To access the service, contact the LCF Program Officer at least three months before the grant cycle is to open.

 The Affiliate Fund Representative is responsible for the timeliness and accuracy of submitting grants.
 For timely and accurate processing of recommended grants, please ensure the following: